mjt323/Cloud-Security-Project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
 The commands to run are as follows:
-- ansible playbook filebeat.yml
+- install-filebeat.yml
+- ansible-playbook filebeat-playbook.yml

-- ansible playbook metricbeat.yml
+- install-metricbeat.yml
+- ansible-playbook metricbeat-playbook.yml

-- ansible playbook host.yml
+- ansible-playbook host.yml

-- ansible playbook elkplaybook.yml
+- install-elk.yml
+- ansible-playbook elk-playbook.yml